SparkDevNetwork/Rock.Mobile-Docs/animations.md

 </ScrollView>
 ```

-## Available Animations
+## Triggered Animations

+Triggered animations are ones that are, well, triggered by some user interaction.
+Until the user activates that trigger event, such as tapping a button, the animation remains idle.

-All of the animations in this section support the following property.
+All of the animations in this section support the following properties.

 | Property | Type | Description |
 | :-- | :-- | :-- |